 Each year approximately £6 billion are invested in research in the UK (UKRI).
 Yet, the resulting findings are under-utilised in decision-making processes because those who need to implement them don’t understand either the jargon and how the findings apply to them and their day-to-day activity.

-Before I set up Research Retold, I met with over 100 researchers and senior managers across 7 UK universities, as well as individuals working in research-oriented organisations.
+Before I set up Research Retold, I met with over 100 researchers and senior managers across in the higher education and research sectors.

-Those conversations led me to believe that to maximise the societal impact research can have, the findings need to be presented in short, digestible formats.
+I realised that in order to maximise the societal impact of research, findings need to be presented in short, digestible formats.

-Long, detailed, jargon-filled research reports are perfect when the audience is familiar with the research area or when there is a need to go into the nitty-gritty of the research and methodology.
+Long, jargon-filled research reports are perfect when the audience is familiar with the topic or when there is a need to go into the nitty-gritty of the methodology.

-However, in most situations when discussing with high-level policy-makers, NGOs and public sector officials, civil servants or the general public, research needs to be presented in a format that can be easily absorbed and digested.
+However, in most situations when discussing with policy-makers, NGOs, public sector officials, civil servants or the general public, research needs to be presented in a format that can be easily absorbed and digested.